1. It’s not as glamorous as it seems, no matter what your position.

-Eventually all will catch up with you; stupid deadlines, impossible attitudes and bazaar requests.
+Eventually all will catch up with you; stupid deadlines, impossible attitudes and bizarre requests.
 You’ll be forgiven for breaking down to your co-worker and letting it out over a much needed glass of wine at lunch.
-Everyone will understand as they too have been through what you are and will help guide you through.
+Everyone will understand, as they too have been through what you are and will help guide you through.

 5. Everyone is poor.

 No one can afford what they’re trying to sell – the products or lifestyle.
-You’ll find a lot of people working in our industry, including the influencers, who are struggling to make ends meet and keep up with the lifestyle they’re insistently trying to project.
-Plenty of coffee, tins of tuna and simple salads are high on the grocery list and minimal additional spending’s apart from rent, bills and gym memberships.
+You’ll find a lot of people working in our industry, including the influencers, are struggling to make ends meet and keep up with the lifestyle they’re insistently trying to project.
+Plenty of coffee, tins of tuna and simple salads are high on the grocery list and minimal additional spending, aside from rent, bills and gym memberships.

 6. You will invest in designer once, and borrow the rest

 We all have an Achilles heel and in this case, it’s splurging on the latest must-have pieces.
-Although no one is stupid enough to pay full price more than once.
+Although no one tends to pay full price more than once.
 You purchase one classic, it will make you feel like a boss whenever you wear it and then you make use of your relationships in the fashion cupboard and PR community.

 7. Scrolling through Instagram will become a boring and somewhat menial task.

-You will be able to spot straight away who is being paid and who isn’t, what product they’re pushing and what designer along with where exactly in what suburb they shot.
-No longer will Instagram provide you with inspiring outfit ideas, rather it will repulse you with the concept of what is being promoted as fashion and style in 2018.
+You will be able to spot straight away who is being paid and who isn’t, what product they’re pushing and what designer, along with where exactly, in what suburb they shot.
+No longer will Instagram provide you with inspiring outfit ideas, rather it will most likely be part of your job to keep tabs on those in the industry.

 8. Your idea of fashion and style will change